pali101/fws-payments/README.md

   1. **Rail Active:**
      While the rail is active, the operator can make one-time payments at any time, provided there is sufficient fixed lockup remaining.
   2. **Rail Termination:**
-     When a rail is terminated (either by the client or operator), the payment stream stops, but the fixed lockup is not immediately released.
-Instead, the lockup period acts as a grace period, allowing the operator to continue making one-time payments for a limited time after termination.
+     When a rail is terminated (either by the client or operator), the payment stream stops flowing out of the payer's account.
+However the payment stream does not stop flowing to the payee.
+Instead, the lockup period acts as a grace period with funds flowing to the payee out of the payee's rate based lockup.
+Additionally the fixed lockup is not released until the end of the lockup period allowing the operator to continue making one-time payments for a limited time after termination.
      **The end of this window is calculated as the last epoch up to which the payer's account lockup was settled (`lockupLastSettledAt`) plus the rail's lockup period.** If the account was only settled up to an earlier epoch, the window will close sooner than if it was fully up to date at the time of termination.
   3. **End of Window:**
      Once the current epoch surpasses `(rail termination epoch + rail lockup period)`, the one-time payment window closes.
 At this point, any unused fixed lockup is automatically refunded to the client, and no further one-time payments can be made.